 Fishing trips are a great way to get away from everything and relax, as well as catch your dinner.
 Fishing in Costa Rica is a popular sport as its waters are teeming with aquatic creatures.
 Competition fishers also come to Costa Rica to train for their next event.
 You can sail around the country and encounter hundreds of different creatures.
 Read on if you want to take to the waters!

 In short, you can fish anywhere where there’s water and still be successful.
 Sail off the west coast in the Pacific Ocean to catch sailfish.

 The costs of hiring a boat are quite high, though.
 For a full day, prices can range from hundreds to thousands of dollars.
 Move away from the more popular areas for lower prices.
-Most tourists settle on the central coasts where there’s a high concentration of marinas, It’s not uncommon to catch a fish one every hour for proficient fishers.
+Most tourists settle on the central coasts where there’s a high concentration of marinas.
+For proficient fishers, it’s not uncommon to catch a fish every hour.

 If you want to stay on dry land, try some fly fishing.
 Many of the inlets and waterways have their fair share of fish to catch.
 It’s ideal if you intend on combining hiking through the jungles with fishing.